Twenty Years Later: Reception

 In 1984, at the 6th Havana Film Festival, Twenty Years Later won the Best Documentary Award.
 It won the Best Film Award at the 1st Festroia International Film Festival and at the 1985 Cinéma du Réel.
 Moreover, it became one of the best known films by Coutinho.
 It gained a cult following in Brazil, and the section In Memoriam of the 86th Academy Awards used it as a reference of his career.
 In 2015, it was recognized by the Brazilian Film Critics Association as the fourth best Brazilian film of all time on its Top 100.

 By the time it was released in the English-speaking world it was also well received by its critics.
-Variety "It became a historical document of the revolution from the losers' viewpoint.
-Cabra suggest the cinema's power to be an agent of its own creative process.
+Variety said "It became a historical document of the revolution from the losers' viewpoint.
+Cabra suggests the cinema's power to be an agent of its own creative process.
 It is a highly original documentary."
 The New York Times described it as "a provocative, one-of-a-kind document" that "is anything but idyllic.
 However, Mr. Coutinho's commitment to his characters is all the more effective for being cool, controlled and unsentimental."
-Johh King, in his book Magical Reels: A History of Cinema in Latin America, called it "The most important Brazilian documentary of the period."
+John King, in his book Magical Reels: A History of Cinema in Latin America, called it "The most important Brazilian documentary of the period."
 Writing for RogerEbert.com, Pablo Villaça praised its "fascinating narrative" and deemed it as "one of the most intriguing documentaries you could ever see."